Integrate with Canonical Observability Stack¶

 generated when COS is first deployed.
 The action will return a notice if the

-case, you will need to get either a Grafana account or the admin password from
+If the password has been changed, you will need to either create a Grafana account

 Log in as the user admin using the password returned by the get-admin-password action.